AndrewPrifer/theminator/README.md

 # Theminator

-Theminator replaces your colors and dimensions (e.g. `#123456` or `12rem`) with objects containing useful methods that you can use to create derived values, like a darkened version of the background color or a multiplied border width for a hover effect.
+Theminator replaces the colors and dimensions (e.g. `#123456` or `12rem`) in your theme with objects containing useful methods that you can use to create derived values, like a darkened version of the background color or a multiplied border width for a hover effect.

 ## Installation